This story is not new.

 How we respond in the coming days will say a lot about who we are.

-Earlier, we find out Jesus knows Lazarus is sick but does nothing about it for TWO days.
-Because we know Jesus and what he can do, read this and might be a little shocked.
-After all, he was able to heal a centurion’s son without ever visiting him or even knowing him (John 4), so it seems weird to us that Jesus wouldn’t do the same for this man who is a close friend?”
+Earlier, we find out Jesus knows his friend Lazarus is sick but does nothing about it for TWO days.
+Seems surprising since he was able to heal a centurion’s son without ever visiting him or even knowing him (John 4), so the question kind of hangs out there, “Why wouldn’t Jesus do the same for this man who is a close friend?”
 Now, the disciples don’t find it weird at all.
 They’re glad Jesus doesn’t go.
-The last time Jesus went to Judea he was nearly stoned to death and they don’t want to see that happen again so they probably think Jesus is being prudent or cautious.
-But what he was really doing was waiting for an opportunity.
-He was waiting for a chance to help not only Lazarus to become well, but for all of his followers to know who he was – the Son of God.
-As he approaches the city, Lazarus’ sister Martha hears about Jesus’ arrival, comes up to him and says, “If you had been here, he would not have died.”
+The last time Jesus went to Judea where Lazarus lived, Jesus was nearly stoned to death so they figure he’s playing it safe.
+But instead Jesus is taking this moment to reveal his human side, the side that journeys with his friends in both their joy and their sorry.
+By the time they leave, Lazarus has died.
+When Jesus does arrive in Judea, Lazarus’ sister Martha comes up to him and says, “If you had been here, he would not have died.”
 Jesus comforts her and Martha returns to get their other sister Mary.
 When Mary finds Jesus, she falls to her feet crying and says the same thing Martha did, “If you had been here he would not have died.”
-Jesus finds himself surround by those who loved Lazarus, all crying out of grief and he can’t help but be moved, even though he already knows he will bring them great joy.
-He can feel their grief and understand their pain even if he knows that things will be better.
+Jesus finds himself surrounded by those who loved Lazarus, all crying out of grief and he can’t help but be moved.
+He shares their pain and their sorrow even as he knows what is about to happen.
 And he weeps.
 Jesus doesn’t weep for Lazarus as all of his family and friends do.
 He weeps because he empathizes with them.
 Because he knows the hurt they feel inside.
-And even if he doesn’t share their perspective, he can still put himself in their shoes and know that their hurt is real.
-He could have said, “Just get over it!
-I said he would rise again!”
-But instead he takes the time to share their pain, to let them know he feels their loss.
+He takes the time to share their pain, to let them know he feels their loss.
 And then he does the miraculous and brings Lazarus back from the dead.
 It’s that empathy, that ability to put ourselves in someone else’s shoes and feel what they feel we seem to be missing in our world today.
 We don’t have to agree with them.
 We don’t have to believe what they believe.
 But empathy is a key ingredient in bridging the divide between people.
 And more importantly, empathy is a choice.

 You probably don’t need any scientific evidence to see that.
 Just follow the antics of our current administration to see the hatred, name-calling, slander that comes out of their mouths to see empathy is not welcome in 2020.
 Researchers did a study about 10 years ago where they looked at empathy over a period of 30 years and found the measure of empathy dropped by 75%.
-That means 75% of people today show less empathy than they did 37 years ago.
+That means 75% of people showed less empathy than they did just 30 years ago.
 75%!
 And the problem seems to be getting worse.
 College students after the year 2000 showed 40% lower levels of empathy than their earlier counterparts.
-What was most stunning was that it wasn’t even hard to fake empathy on the study.
-The questions were so obvious that anyone who just wanted to SEEM like a nicer person could have easily scored high without even trying.
+What was most stunning was they couldn’t even fake empathy on the study.
+The questions were so obvious that anyone who just wanted to SEEM like a nice person could have scored high without even trying.
 On the survey you’re asked how well a statement describes you, and they give you statements like “I often have tender, concerned feelings for people less fortunate than me” or “When I see someone being taken advantage of, I feel kind of protective towards them.”
 An empathic person would of course highly identify with those statements.
-They are SO blatant that it doesn’t even seem to be worth asking and yet 40% of students could not even muster fake empathy.
+They are SO blatantly obvious what you should answer, you might wonder why they even ask it, yet 40% of students could not even muster fake empathy.
 That’s how bad the situation has become.
 Not only are we less empathic, we can’t even pretend to be anymore.

 There are lots of hypotheses about why this is.

 But the most telling to me and the one that seems consistent across these studies is what they call social isolation.
-Social isolation is what seems to be the leading cause of the empathy epidemic today.
+Social isolation seems to be the leading cause of the empathy epidemic today.
 We don’t engage with one another anymore.
-Researchers found school children were consistently given less free time to play with one another by about 33% when comparing school schedules in 1981 to 2003.
+Researchers found school children were consistently given less free time to play by about 33%.
 With less time to interact, we don’t build the tools necessary to place ourselves in someone else’s shoes.
 And that bleeds into our adult lives, too.
 As adults we tend to live alone more often and are less likely to join groups, whether that’s the PTA or casual sports leagues.
 And that means we have less understanding of how other people feel.
 They conducted a study about trust and found that lonely people were more likely to take advantage of other’s trust and cheat than those who were less lonely.
 And we don’t even bother to read.
 I thought this one was weird when I first heard it, but researchers found that preschoolers who read more were better able to understand other people’s emotions.
 They also found that adults who read more fiction were more empathic than those who didn’t.
 There are so many factors that likely cause this behavior that it’s probably hard to pinpoint just one.
 But the statistics are revealing.
 We are less empathic than ever before.
 And with all of us having to stay at home more, not being able to interact, with kids having to stay home from school, those opportunities are lost.

 The good news is that empathy is something that is both innate and learned.

 Our capacity for empathy CAN grow, simply by trying.
 By making an effort to be empathic, we can learn to walk in another person’s shoes, or at least grow closer to it.
 I read an article in TIME magazine that offered four simple ways to help increase your empathy.
 1. Stop and listen – take time to really listen to other people.
 Learn to reflect back how other people are feeling.
 It might seem silly, but believe me this works.
 It was an exercise we practiced when I became a Resident Assistant AND when I got my psych degree.
 2. Ask your barista (or Subway sandwich person or Walmart store clerk) how their life is going.
 Just engaging other people connects you in different ways and helps you to see them not as stereotypes but as people.
 Take a moment to relate to people one-on-one.
 3. Read a book.
 This one coincides with those studies we talked about earlier and is a great way to just engage with different thoughts and ideas.
 Books open us up to new perspectives and new ways of looking at things.
 And 4.
 Look into people’s eyes.
 The eyes say a lot about a person and being willing to look in another person’s eyes, creates a connection and can help you to better understand them.
 It might also feel awkward, but that’s okay.